Please scroll down for VIDEOS about porn performer choice and consent. Thank you!

 A lot of people think that pornography is okay and harmless because "The performer CHOSE to do it."
 If you are still one of those people after reading the above, please watch the videos on this page and read the rest of the information on this page.
 Thank you.

 Please also realize that some people do NOT in any way voluntarily participate in pornography but are forced into performing sex acts in pornography by pimps and traffickers, particularly in Third World countries.
-See the first and fourth videos further down this page as an example of forced pornography.
+See the first and fourth videos further down this page as examples of forced pornography.

 "Felicity ran off the set in hysterics.
 Apparently, Hardcore had forced himself into her mouth so that she felt she was suffocating.
 She refused to go on with the shoot.
 He then tried every possible means to persuade her.
 (At one point, he demanded she personally pay for his crew.)
 At first, she resisted.
 Then she began to break down.
 Finally, she agreed to continue.
 At that point, I knew I had to step in.
 Whatever consent may have existed earlier I felt no longer existed."